 For me, there is nothing more comforting than Winter Dessert.
-Yes, summer treats are great (and summer Crumbles like my Peach Crumble especially), but nothing beats a nice warm, spiced and delicious fragrant dessert in winter!
+Yes, summer treats are great (and summer Crumbles like my Peach Crumble or Apricot Crumble especially), but nothing beats a nice warm, delicious and fragrant spiced crumble in winter!

-This Apple and Pear Crumble falls right in this category with tasty winter fruits, lots of spices and a crunchy crumble made with Oats and Nuts.
+This Spiced Pear and Apple Crumble falls right in this category with tasty winter fruits, lots of spices and a crunchy crumble made with Oats and Nuts.

 You may think that the list of ingredients is huge here but do not panic… It is because it is loaded with spices!

-All the ingredients required to make this recipe are fairly basic; nothing a casual home baker shouldn’t already have in their pantry and fridge!
+All the ingredients required to make this Pear and Apple Crumble are fairly basic; nothing a casual home baker shouldn’t already have in their pantry and fridge!

-There are two separate elements to this recipe: the fruits and the crumble topping (see all quantities below)
+There are two separate elements to this recipe: the fruit filling and the crumble topping (scroll down to recipe card for all quantities)